Sifchain/realityspiral/docs/AI_Agents_UI_Interface_Documentation.md

 Total active charges: 3
 ```
 **Description:**
-This scenario demonstrates the agent’s ability to list all currently active charges.
+This scenario demonstrates the agent's ability to list all currently active charges.
 It retrieves a summary of charges, including their IDs, amounts, and associated descriptions (e.g., Digital Art NFT, Workshop).
 The agent also provides the total number of active charges.

 **When to Use:**
 This feature is ideal for merchants or businesses who need an overview of outstanding payment requests or active charges for tracking purposes.